 When sexual partners are “fluid bonded,” they have all agreed to be monogamous to each other and have had a battery of tests to ensure that they do not have STD’s.
 You can be a “fluid bonded” couple, or you can have a “fluid bonded” group if you are in a polyamorous relationship.
 This keeps you all safe from getting STDs such as syphilis, gonorrhea, chlamydia, HSV (herpes – both oral which is type 1 and genital or type 2), HPV (genital warts) in addition to HIV, trichomoniasis and even scabies and other parasites.

 Of course, the bottom line is trust and integrity.
 A person could conceivably get their full battery of STD tests and have unprotected sex the next day and catch something they then pass on to you.
 So it’s important to make love to high-quality people whose word you trust and always have a Safe Sex Conversation.

-The incubation periods for many STD’s can be a number of weeks, so I recommend that you use condoms or abstain from oral sex and intercourse for a minimum of 6 weeks before getting your tests and sharing results with anyone you want to be fluid bonded with.
-It’s even safer if you wait 90 days and then get tested if you’re going to fluid bond with a lover.
+The incubation periods for many STD’s can be a number of weeks, so I recommend that you use condoms or abstain from oral sex and intercourse for a minimum of 12 weeks before getting your tests and sharing results with anyone you want to be fluid bonded with.
+You really need to wait the full 3 months and then get tested if you’re going to fluid bond with a lover.

 What STD Tests You Need?